harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-k8s-ref/kubernetes-rollout-restart.md

 2. This feature requires Harness Delegate version **832xx**.
 :::

 This topic describes the **K8s Rollout** step, which allows you to manage your **Kubernetes Rolling Deployment**.
-In Pipeline Studio, this step will be labeled as **K8sRollout**.
-On inspection, the step is called **K8s Rollout**.
+In Pipeline Studio, this step is labeled **K8sRollout**.
+On inspection, the step is labeled **K8s Rollout**.

 Harness follows standard Kubernetes behavior during rollout.
-To see what behavior this replicates, go to the subcommands of [kubectl rollout](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_rollout/#see-also).
+To see what behavior this replicates, go to the subcommands of [kubectl rollout](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_rollout/#see-also) in the Kubernetes documentation.

 When to use the **K8s Rollout** step